retr0h/gilt/docs/docs/configuration.md

 The local directory to copy files into.
 All files in the repository will be copied.
 Relative paths will be installed into the directory where `gilt` was invoked.
+If `dstDir` already exists, it will be destroyed and overwritten; as such, `.` and `..` are not allowed.

 To copy only a subset of files, use the `repositories.sources` option instead.

 This option cannot be used with `repositories.sources`.